Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/display-management.md

 ## Move a display

-Choose **Move Display**.
+Choose **Reposition Display**.
 The existing object is hidden while its translucent preview is moved.
 Confirming persists the new transform; cancelling restores the original object.
 The server rechecks edit permission, proximity, and world context.

 ## Preview and refresh

 **Preview Display** keeps the local renderer active for 10 seconds, switches it to its default page, and places a temporary blue marker at the display.

-**Force-Refresh Display**:
+**Force Refresh**:

-* Requires the configured `forceRefresh` permission (the default ACE is the edit node)
+* Requires the configured refresh permission (`sonoran.stationdisplay.refresh` by default)
 * Requests a full shared cache snapshot for the player
-* Tells authorized clients rendering that display to resend its DUI state
+* Tells clients rendering that display to resend its DUI state

 It does not force SonoranCADFiveM to rebuild its caches.